 As planned, we started implementation at the top of the watershed by requiring mine site owners to evaluate and report on the potential for mining waste to erode from their properties.
 These reports are posted below.
 The following erosion control work is underway:

-- In June, the Board adopted Site Cleanup Requirements Order No. R2-2013-0024 for Guadalupe Mine, owned by the Guadalupe Rubbish Disposal Company.
+- In June 2013, the Board adopted Site Cleanup Requirements Order No. R2-2013-0024 (SCRs) for Guadalupe Mine, owned by the Guadalupe Rubbish Disposal Company (GRDC).
 The SCRs require GRDC to complete appropriate mercury mining waste cleanup and stabilization measures.
 GRDC has submitted a report that includes detailed mapping of mining waste and slope erodability evaluation.
 Next, Water Board staff will visit the site to discuss the report in the field with GRDC and its consultant team.

-- The Santa Clara County Department of Parks and Recreation and San Francisco Estuary Partnership have jointly received several grants for mine cleanup projects underway.
-Staff will continue to work with them on these projects.
+- The Santa Clara County Department of Parks and Recreation and San Francisco Estuary Partnership have jointly received several grants for mine cleanup projects.
+These projects are underway and staff will continue to work with them on these projects.

-- Senador Mine: County Parks completed 90% design plans to reduce erosion of mercury mining wastes at Senador Mine.
+- Senador Mine: County Parks has completed design plans to reduce erosion of mercury mining wastes at Senador Mine.
 This project is funded by U.S. EPA’s San Francisco Bay Water Quality Improvement Fund.
 The project will restore a headcut and other targeted features in a creek channel, remediate several small calcine piles (piles of roasted mercury ores), and reduce erosion of mercury mining wastes.
 Nearly 300 pounds of mercury will be removed or stabilized.
-Construction is expected to be completed in the 2015 dry season.
+Construction is expected to be undertaken and completed in the 2016 dry season.

-- Calcine-paved roads: County Parks completed 60% design plans to remediate calcine-paved roads in Almaden Quicksilver County Park.
+- Calcine-paved roads: County Parks completed design plans to remediate calcine-paved roads in Almaden Quicksilver County Park.
 Approximately 4 miles of historic mine roads were paved with calcines, and are one of the last areas of eroding calcines in the Park.
-Recently, County Parks received funding from the San Francisco Bay Water Quality Improvement Fund for construction of this project.
-Pending County Parks’ evaluation of grant opportunities, and decisions about the role of the Department of Toxic Substances Control, the Water Board may need to issue Site Cleanup Requirements.
-Construction is expected to be completed in the 2015 dry season.
+Concurrent with Senador Mine, construction is expected to be undertaken and completed in the 2016 dry season.